gruntwork-io/docs/docs/library/overview/modules.md

 We follow Hashicorp's [Standard Model Structure](https://developer.hashicorp.com/terraform/language/modules/develop/structure) for our files (`main.tf`, `variables.tf`, `outputs.tf`).
 In the `variables.tf` file we always put the required variables at the top of the file, followed by the optional variables.
 Although there are often a lot of ways to configure our modules, we set reasonable defaults and try to minimize the effort required to configure the modules to the most common use cases.

+## How modules are updated

+Gruntwork brings together AWS and Terraform experts around the world who track updates from AWS, Terraform, and the DevOps community at large, along with requests from the Gruntwork customer community.
+We translate the most important of these updates into new features, new optimizations, and ultimately new releases.

+Check out [Gruntwork releases](/guides/stay-up-to-date/#gruntwork-releases) for a comprehensive listing of all the updates.

 <!-- ##DOCS-SOURCER-START
 {